ohpyupi/study.security-plus/physical-security.md

 ### PDS (Protected Distribution System)
 * a US goverment term
-* Dictates that cables should not be easily physical accessible, and one way to achieve this is to install calbes in conduits
+* Dictates that cables should not be easily physical accessible, and one way to achieve this is to install cables in conduits

 ### Misc.
 * To secure switched and routers?